 Charleville is home to south west Queensland’s largest Royal Flying Doctor Service base that serves remote communities as far afield as Birdsville, 900 kilometres to the west.

-Charleville is an Urban Location area within the local government area of Murweh in Queensland, it is located approximately 683kms from the capital Brisbane and extends over an area of 613.629 square kilometers.
+Charleville is an Urban Location area within the local government area of Murweh in Queensland, it is located approximately 683kms from the capital Brisbane and extends over an area of 613.629 square kilometres.
 Charleville has a recorded population of 3335 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Charleville we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Charleville and think we’ve missed something, let us know and we’ll share it here.